-Damper operation was tested and adjusted prior to shipping at 80 PSI.
-If damper air adjustment is necessary, locate the flow control valve and make necessary adjustments as noted in the illustration below.
+Damper operation was tested and adjusted prior to shipping at 80 psi.
+If damper air adjustment is necessary, locate flow control valve and make necessary adjustments as noted below.

 I. Preparation for Operation

 The following items should be checked before attempting to operate the dryer: